mikeh-dev/KartCheck/README.md

 Most text was written in a rush as something better than placeholder text so there some spello's etc

-Mailers exists and work the basi contact form functions but are not styled or written with proper content.
+Mailers exists and work the basic contact form functions but are not styled or written with proper content.

 Test coverage probably isn't 100% but again learning Rspec as I go on this one.